 I used to have the most prominent cellulite on legs and thighs which made me feel embarrassed and insecure about my body.
 I never ever wore shorts even during the hot summer days.
 I know, it sounds pathetic.
 But that was my reality.

 Of course, now I am more confident in my own skin and learn just to embrace my imperfections.
 We, women, should be definitely more kind and forgiving to yourselves.
 People can’t be perfect.
 And that’s the beauty of this world.
 We should work more on our self-esteem than on perfecting our bodies.

-But anyway I really feel those girls who suffer from cellulite on legs.
-Cellulite is not only a cosmetic flaw.
-It’s a sign that there is something wrong with your health and you should pay attention to it.
-One of the reasons behind a cellulite skin is the hormones.
-So make sure you check my post “Hormones and cellulite” to learn what can be done to figure it out.
+But anyway, I really feel those girls who don’t enjoy seeing cellulite on legs.
+So if you’d like to make it less visible then this post is for you!
+Cellulite has many reasons.
+But one of the main reasons behind a cellulite skin is the hormones.
+Make sure you check my post “Hormones and cellulite” to learn what can be done to figure it out.

 Why do we have cellulite on legs?

 You can definitely have cellulite almost everywhere on your body.
 At times of crazy hormonal swings, I saw cellulite even on my hands!
 But it’s still quite rare.
 Most of the time the lower body is more prone to cellulite than the upper body.
 It happens because those areas naturally have more fatty tissue.
 When too much fat is stored in the connective tissue, the appearance of the dimples becomes more prominent.

 Besides, due to the sedentary lifestyle, you may experience poor blood circulation and water retention in your legs, which causes lumps and bumps on the skin.
 That’s why it’s important to stay active during the day, take breaks during the working day and incorporate massage into your daily self-care routine.